-You may also be able to get help with school travel costs from your local school, college or council, or from the Education Authority in Northern Ireland.
+Your local school, college or council, or the Education Authority in Northern Ireland may be able to help you with school travel costs.
 Contact them for more details.

 Educational Maintenance Allowance

 Educational Maintenance Allowance is only available in Scotland, Wales and Northern Ireland.